 The era we live in today is amazing.
-The freedom our national creed provides coupled with technological advances in everything have made life convenient, abundant, enjoyable, and in many areas, less stressful.
+The freedom our national creed provides coupled with technological advances in everything has made life convenient, abundant, enjoyable, and in many areas, less stressful.
 The traditional “American Dream” has never been more attainable than today.
 However, this free and fruitful time in our history has brought about divisiveness in many areas of our democratic society that has not been seen since the events leading to the Civil War.

 The rise of social media has given everyone in the world with internet access a soapbox on which to stand.
 Everyone in the world is connected by keyboards and computer screens, ready to give their two cents on any topic.
 In many ways, this American trait of discussing issues and voicing their opinions on everything is something that has always been with us ever since the taverns where Colonial Americans discussed political opinions that eventually dissolved our ties to Great Britain through war.